 - Sometimes sellers say too much.
 You might point out something that you think is a nice feature or amenity of your home, when it’s something that might turn off a buyer.
 (That busy arcade bar down the block may have been your favorite place to meet friends and play Pac-Man during weekends, but it could be a deal breaker for a buyer looking for a peaceful block.)
 You might blurt out something that could tip your negotiating hand, like how motivated you are to sell (soon!), or that you always wanted to update the retro kitchen — but just never got around to it.

-The last things you want buyers to think after the open house is, “This place needs work,” or “This seller is desperate — I have the upper hand.”
+The last thing you want buyers to think after the showing or open house is, “This place needs work,” or “This seller is desperate — I have the upper hand.”
 So, let your agent take the lead.
 This won’t be their first rodeo.
 They know the nuanced ways to show your home in its best light so that buyers will oooh and ahhh.
 They also know how to strategically answer questions from buyers to help set you up for success later, during negotiation.

 Your agent can also stage a broker’s open house on your behalf.
 Unlike standard open houses — where buyers can stop by — at broker’s open houses, only real estate agents and other industry professionals are invited to attend.
 Generally, a broker’s open is held within the first few days of a house being put on the market.
 Complimentary lunch is often served as an incentive to get more people to show up.